ibmsoe/snap-ml-doc/source/index.rst

     The local version of Snap ML is designed to run on a single machine.
 It targets small to medium scale data that can fit inside the memory of a single machine. *snal-ml-local* offers GPU acceleration and supports sparse data structures.
 The library is exposed to the user via a Python API compatible with sklearn and can seamslessly be integrated into existing Python application.

 **snap-ml-distributed**
     The distributed version of Snap ML offers distributed training of models across a cluster of machines.
 This enables training on large scale datasets that exceed the memory capacity of a single machine.
-For *snap.ml.distributed* a pySpark and an MPI API are available.
+For *snap-ml-distributed* a pySpark and an MPI API are available.

 For more technical details about the innovations behind Snap ML we refer to